themesberg/flowbite/content/components/alerts.md

 ---
 layout: home
 title: Alerts
-description: Show contextual information as a feedback to the users using your website
+description: Show contextual information to you users using Tailwind CSS alert elements
 group: components
 toc: true
 ---

 ## Default alerts

-Group a series of buttons together on a single line or stack them in a vertical column.
+Use the following examples of alert components to show messages as feedback to your users.

 {{< example >}}
 <!-- Alert -->